Super-Resolution Microscope System

 Compact System with <40nm resolution

-Expand the capabilities of imaging with a dedicated STED instruments, or add STED capability to an existing microscope imaging system such as a spinning disk or point scanning confocal with plug and play ease, extreme stability, and acquire images with better than 40nm lateral resolution.
+Expand the capabilities of imaging with a dedicated STED instrument, or add STED capability to an existing microscope imaging system such as a spinning disk or point scanning confocal with plug-and-play ease, extreme stability, and acquire images with better than 40 nm lateral resolution.

 2 Color STED Imaging